stephencorderinf0inf/-point-cloud-detection/README.md

 ### ⚠️ Performance Note (CPU Users)
 Infinity Gem is optimized for CPU-based reconstruction, but extremely large point clouds can take time to process.
 On a 32 GB RAM / 22‑core CPU system, generating a 2–3 million point cloud takes approximately 4 minutes.
 Performance will vary based on hardware and input complexity.

+### ⚠️ Performance Warning
+Infinity Gem supports both CPU and GPU reconstruction.
+Large point sets (2–3 million points or more) are GPU‑accelerated and will run significantly faster on a capable GPU.
+CPU processing is still supported but may take several minutes depending on your hardware.

 ### **Quick Install** (Basic laser scanning):
 ```bash